It’s the weekend! And here I am, at 8 am on a sunny Saturday morning, updating an old recipe post. Blog life: you never really stop working ;)

 - Roughly chopped fresh parsley or basil, for garnish

 - Cook the rice as per the packages instructions.
-If using dry lentils, also cook them now, as per instructions on package, but substitute water for vegetable broth (it's way more flavorful this way).
+If using dry lentils, also cook them now, as per instructions on package, but use vegetable broth instead of water (it's way more flavorful this way).

 - Pre-heat oven to 425 degrees F.